How to Make a Simple Comfort Drink Routine: Tea, Cocoa, or Coffee

 💡 Pro Tips for Your Routine

-• Track how you feel: After a week, notice which drink leaves you most settled.
-Let your body guide you.
+- Track how you feel: After a week of this practice, notice which drink leaves you most settled.
+Do you feel more centered after herbal tea or grounded after a coffee?
+Let your body guide your choices.

 Why This Works

-Over time, this tiny habit becomes a sanctuary — a daily return to yourself.
+Over time, this tiny habit becomes a sanctuary, a daily return to yourself that provides a sense of stability regardless of how chaotic the outside world may be.

 Ready for the real thing?
 Find a Unwind venue near you →